Fashion Design Introductory Diploma

 - GCSE English – grade 3

-- GCSE Art – grade 4 (or Merit in Level 2 BTEC Art & Design)
+- GCSE Art – grade 4 (or Merit in Level 2 Art & Design)

 The Course

-Students will cover the creative elements of fashion which are delivered practically, through studio sessions, workshops and demonstrations.
-The course makes use of activities to give you a comprehensive understanding of topics covered.
+This course explores the wide range of areas that are used day to day in the fashion and textiles industry.
+Students will cover the creative elements of fashion and textiles which are delivered practically, through studio sessions, workshops and demonstrations.
+The course makes use of activities to give you a comprehensive understanding of topics covered

 Course Activities